guhcostan/mac-cleaner-cli/src/pickers/README.md

 The `d` key toggles all files in the current directory:

-- Operates only on files within the same directory as cursor
+- Operates only on files within the same directory as caret
 - Does NOT modify category selection state

 See: `handleToggleDirectory()` in `file-picker.ts`